holgerbrandl/kalasim/docs/userguide/docs/advanced.md

 Clearly, it may happen that a simulation is too complex to run at a defined clock.
 In such a situation, it will throw a `ClockOverloadException`.
 TBD continue this! <https://simpy.readthedocs.io/en/latest/topical_guides/real-time-simulations.html>

-## Best Practice Modeling

-Often there are multiple solutions for a model.
-See the [customer queue example](examples/bank_office.md) where we model the same customer queue with differently using resources, states and queues.

 ## Operational Control